 - The name of your art business and the concept behind it, for example: do you need a makeup artist business plan, music artist business plan, or painter business plan, and what is the actual idea behind your artist business?

 - The legal structure of your art business whether it is a S-Corp, LLC, sole proprietorship, or some other.

 - Location of your art gallery and the reason why you selected that place.

-Add a mission statement that sums up the objectives and core principles of your art studio.
-This statement needs to be memorable, clear, and brief.

-Include an outline of the art business’s history and how it came to be in its current position.
+You can add a memorable, clear mission statement that sums up the objectives and core principles of your art studio.
+Also, include an outline of the business’s history and how it came to be in its current position.

-If you can, add some personality and intriguing details, especially if you got any achievements or recognitions till now for your incredible art.
+If you want to, include some personality and interesting details, especially if you have any achievements or recognitions till now for your creative art.

 3. Market Analysis

 Next, dive into the art world as this chapter provides a clear understanding of the art industry, along with the target audience, competitors, and growth opportunities.